-We share internship and job openings with students through our weekly career newsletters, social media, and career advising appointments.
+We share internship and job openings with SIS students through our weekly email newsletter, social media accounts, and career advising appointments.
 Please send opportunities to firstname.lastname@example.org.

-If you wish to reach a broader audience, please consider using AU CareerWeb, the university's free recruitment tool, to post your opportunity for 15,000 registered AU student and alumni users.
+If you wish to reach a broader audience, consider using Handshake, the university's free recruitment tool, to share open positions with 22,000 registered AU student and alumni users.

-Our colleagues in the central AU Career Center plan the university's Job and Internship Fair each fall and spring to give employers the opportunity to meet talented AU students and alumni seeking full- and part-time jobs and internships.
+Our colleagues in the AU Career Center plan the university's Job & Internship Fair each fall and spring to give employers the opportunity to meet talented AU students and alumni seeking full- and part-time jobs and internships.
 This high-impact event connects representatives from 140 nonprofit organizations, companies, and government agencies with more than 1,200 students and alumni from a variety of disciplines within the university.
-The Job and Internship Fair is open to AU students and alumni and registered employers only.
+The Job & Internship Fair is open to AU students and alumni and registered employers only.

-Dialogues with Diplomats is a monthly event hosted by AU SIS Diplomat in Residence Caroline Croft to connect students with Ambassadors, Foreign Service Officers, and other foreign policy and diplomacy professionals over coffee and career-related conversations.
+Dialogues with Diplomats is a monthly event that connects students with ambassadors, foreign service officers, and other diplomacy professionals over coffee and career-related conversations.

 We invite employers to host an information table for an afternoon in the high-traffic atrium of the SIS building to meet and engage with our students and promote upcoming opportunities to join your team.

 Jump Start January is a week of student-alumni career conversations.
-Each two-hour afternoon is designed to help students explore various career pathways within a particular industry by learning about SIS resources for career exploration and speaking with alumni about their professional experiences in the field.
+Each two-hour afternoon session is designed to help students explore career pathways and topics by speaking with alumni about their professional experiences.

-For our Site Visit Day in late August, SIS graduate students visit the offices of three different employers working in the same industry.
-These trips can include an office tour, an overview of the organization, and a panel discussion with current interns and employees.
-The goals of this event are to help students gain exposure to various workplaces, practice networking, understand the qualifications needed for specific jobs in the field, and learn about internship and job opportunities.
+Each August, graduate students are invited to visit the offices of three different employers working in the same industry.
+These trips offer students exposure to various workplaces and internship/job opportunities through an office tour, an overview of the organization's work, and a panel discussion with current interns and employees.